AbstractEvent

 getArgument

-getArgument(string name, mixed default = null) : mixed
+getArgument( name, default = null) :

-get<ArgumentName>($value): mixed
+onGet<ArgumentName>($value): mixed

 where: